Data-Driven Control of Large-Scale Networks with Formal Guarantees: A Small-Gain Free Approach: Alternating (Sub-)Bisimulation Functions

-\begin{remark} Since Theorem \ref{thm-J19} guarantees closeness between state trajectories of an interconnected network and its symbolic model, the underlying findings can be utilized to enforce various complex properties over the interconnected network, such as safety, reachability, and reach-while-avoid \cite{tabuada2009verification}.
-In particular, a symbolic model can facilitate the enforcement of such properties in simplified discrete-space domains and the refinement of results back to complex original systems while maintaining a quantifiable error bound on their closeness as specified in \eqref{error}; all of which is made possible by the power of Theorem \ref{thm-J19}. \end{remark} Generally, establishing a similarity relation as ABF between a large-scale network and its symbolic model introduces a significant challenge due to its computationally intensive nature.
+Generally, establishing a similarity relation \BS{using an ABF} between a large-scale network and its symbolic model introduces a significant challenge due to its computationally intensive nature.
 To tackle this, our \emph{divide-and-conquer} strategy entails considering each network as an interconnection of individual subsystems with smaller dimensions, focusing solely on the subsystem level by constructing ASBFs \emph{from data}, and then integrating them to form an ABF for the interconnected network under an innovative \emph{data-driven compositionality} condition.
-It is worth noting that constructing an ASBF directly for each subsystems faces obstacles due to the appearance of \emph{unknown models} in condition \eqref{Eq:8_22}.
+It is worth noting that constructing an ASBF directly for each subsystem faces obstacles due to the appearance of \emph{unknown models} in condition \eqref{Eq:8_22}.

 Inspired by the underlying challenges, we now formally define the problem that we aim to solve in this work.